grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 ## 8 WA    2297081
 ```

-Looks fine: you have one observation (row) for each state you want to plot, and a value for their number of workers.
+Looks tremendous: you have one observation (row) for each state you want to plot, and a value for their number of workers.

 Now pass the nice, simple table to `ggplot` and add aesthetics so that `x` represents `state`, and `y` represents `workers`.
 Then, because the dataset contains the _actual_ numbers you want on the chart, you can plot the data with `geom_col`:^[Remember that `geom_col` is just shorthand for `geom_bar(stat = "identity")`]